-New York Federal Money Laundering
+New York Federal Money Laundering Lawyer

 Money laundering is the crime of disguising or concealing the source of unlawfully derived funds and is primarily punished by two federal statutes: 18 U.S.C. §§ 1956 and 1957.
 The former prohibits the act of removing the taint from the money – a crime punishable by up to 20 years imprisonment; the latter prohibits the depositing or spending of this money in any amount greater than $10,000 – a crime punishable by up to 10 years imprisonment.

 Unlike 18 U.S.C. § 1956, which prohibits laundering activities, § 1957 prohibits the depositing or spending of funds derived from specified unlawful activity – even those which make up an otherwise innocent transaction.
-Specifically, pursuant to 18 U.S.C. § 1957, any individual who, within the United States or its territorial jurisdiction, knowingly engages or attempts to engage in a transaction in or affecting domestic or foreign commerce which involves property derived from specified unlawful activity and valued at greater than $10,000 is punished by up to 10 years in prison.
+Specifically, according to 18 U.S.C. § 1957, any individual who, within the United States or its territorial jurisdiction, knowingly engages or attempts to engage in a transaction in or affecting domestic or foreign commerce which involves property derived from specified unlawful activity and valued at greater than $10,000 is punished by up to 10 years in prison.
 This same conduct may be punished even if it occurred outside of the United States if the defendant is a United States citizen.

 Another important way in which 18 U.S.C. §1957 differs from 18 U.S.C. §1956 is that the latter section requires the prosecution to prove intent by the defendant to conceal the origin of money gained through illicit means to obtain a conviction, whereas the former section does not.
 In other words, a person can still be convicted of a federal money laundering offense under 18 U.S.C. §1957 regardless of whether they intended or tried to conceal where the money came from during the purchase in question.